eisental/RedstoneChips/howto.md

 	5. The block to the right, relative to the current scan direction.
 	6. The block to the left, relative to the current scan direction.

 One very important thing to note is that the recursive scanning process work by branches.
-It will continue going from block to block even when chip blocks are found in more than one direction.
+It will continue going from block to block in one direction even when chip blocks are found in other directions.
 Only when it reaches a dead end it will go back to try the other branches.

 The exact algorithm can be found at the [CircuitManager](http://github.com/eisental/RedstoneChips/blob/master/src/main/java/org/tal/redstonechips/CircuitManager.java) class.
+Specifically `CircuitManager.checkForCircuit()`

 Destroying a Chip
 -----------------
-You can destroy a chip by breaking any of its structure blocks, including the output levers.
-Creepers, TNT explosions and fire (in case you're using flammable blocks) will also cause the IC to stop functioning.
+You can destroy a chip by breaking any of its structure blocks, including the output levers or by running the /redchips-deactivate command while pointing at a circuit block.
+Use `/redchips-destroy` to destroy the chip and remove all of its blocks.
+__Creepers__, __TNT__ explosions and __fire__ (in case you're using flammable blocks) will also cause the IC to stop functioning.
+__Power tools__, however, will not cause it to decativate and can result in "phantom" circuits still taking place in memory without an actual chip to make them of any use.

 Plugin commands
 ----------------